 We all need energy, for safety, for mobility, for growth.
-Fracking unlocks valuable energy from right here in America, powering our lives, fueling our economy, and securing our future.
-Abundant energy and having a good job in a growing economy are fundamental to the economic prosperity and social mobility of individuals and families alike.
-American oil and natural gas production is the answer.
+Fracking unlocks valuable shale gas energy from oil shale reserves right here in America, powering our lives, fueling our economy, and securing our future.
+Having abundant energy and a good job in a growing economy are fundamental to the economic prosperity and social mobility of individuals and families alike.
+Taking advantage of American shale oil reserves and natural gas production is the answer.

-The American people believe there’s a connection between safe and responsible oil and gas development and jobs, between economic growth and greater energy security, and the American people are right.
-Learn the good news about this groundbreaking energy solution.
+The American people believe there’s a connection between safe and responsible natural gas production and jobs, between economic growth and greater energy security, and the American people are right.
+Learn the good news about this groundbreaking shale gas energy solution.

 The latest EPA Inventory of Greenhouse Gases found that methane emissions from natural gas systems fell 17 percent from 1990 to 2012, while natural gas production grew 37 percent during the same period, according to the EIA.

 Although we've known for many years that natural shale gas and oil shale reserves were trapped in hard dense deposits of shale formed from ancient sea basins millions of years ago, we did not have all of the technologies needed to access these resources economically until recently.

 After just two to five days of hydraulic fracturing, a well can supply oil or natural gas for 20 to 40 years.